lkwjohn/govtechjs/README.md

 ```
 $ npm test
 ```
 6. (Optional) The source code automatically connect to a public database.
-However, if require to deploy the database locally, proceed to import the SQL dump (PostgreSQL).
+However, if require to deploy the database locally, proceed to import the SQL dump (database-dump 01-2018).
 After importing is completed, navigate to /db/index.js and change the following:
 ```
 var config = {
   user: <USERNAME>,